Flares243/Flares243/README.md

 - 👋 Hi, I’m Flares
-- 👀 I’m interested in web technology.
+- 👀 I’m interested in cross platform technology.
-- 🌱 I’m currently learning something new.
+- 🌱 I’m currently and always learning something new.
 - 💞️ I’m looking to collaborate on everyone :)